Cloudy2900/Cloudy29/README.md

     ## VaR is  -0.02578  and Expected Shortfall is  -0.04167

-The VaR and ES are well within GARCH model.
-However it is far beyond norm distribution model and slightly exceed t-distribution simulation
+The VaR and ES are well within GARCH model, however, it is far beyond simulated VaR and ES from norm distribution and slightly exceed VaR and ES from t-distribution simulation

 In other words, if we were using just the normal distribution or t-distribution for estimating risk and VaR, then chances are we are likely to underestimating the risk.